villanuevawill/plasma-js-lib/README.md

 We've provided a [detailed explanation of now to install `Node.js`](https://plasma-core.readthedocs.io/en/latest/reference.html#installing-node-js) on Windows, Mac, and Linux.

-`plasma-core` has been tested on the following versions of Node:
+`plasma-js-lib` has been tested on the following versions of Node:

 - v8
 - v9
 - v10

-If you're having trouble getting a component of `plasma-core` running, please try installing one of the above versions of `Node.js` and try again.
+If you're having trouble getting a component of `plasma-js-lib` running, please try installing one of the above versions of `Node.js` and try again.
 It's pretty easy to switch `Node.js` versions using `n`.
 First, install `n` globally.